 - For those astute readers, you may be wondering why we took so long to upgrade to Node v8 when it’s been out for over a year.
-The underlying reason is that we offer a 100% uptime guarantee (more on that below), so our approach to third party dependencies is, where possible, to use very stable and well supported versions.
+The underlying reason is that we provide a service where our customers expect us to be up 100% of the time, so our approach to third party dependencies is, where possible, to use very stable and well supported versions.
 In the case of Node v8, the LTS version was only officially released at the end of 2017.

 - Rising Stack have kindly summarized the most significant changes in Node v8.

 - Node v10.4 and V8 6.7 is looking like it’s going to significantly improve GC performance as a result of concurrent marking.
 We’ll post an update once the changes land in an LTS version of Node.